 Configuring a MultiplexingRoleProvider

 With the AD integration configuration you have only READ access permission to list and get properties of users and groups of your AD server; in this case you cannot create/delete/edit users and groups within the Admin Mode control panel.
 In order to modify the list of users and groups you can use another approach, you can use the MultiplexingRoleProvider as the DefaultProvider in the web.config file:

 <add name="MultiplexingRoleProvider" type="EPiServer.Security.MultiplexingRoleProvider, EPiServer" provider1="ActiveDirectoryRoleProvider" provider2="SqlServerRoleProvider " providerMap1="ActiveDirectoryMembershipProvider" providerMap2="SqlServermembershipProvider " />

 With the MultiplexingRoleProvider configuration the authentication process follows the order of the attribute provider# (provider1, provider2,…) trying to authenticate users.
-This approach allows create/delete groups and users within the Admin control panel.
-Another case to integrate this configuration is when you have more than one Source of users like an Active Directory and users from an MS SQLServer data base.
+This approach allows you to create and delete groups and users within the Admin control panel.
+Another case to integrate this configuration is when you have more than one source of users like an Active Directory and users from an MS SQLServer database.